Kevin Nichols: A Leader Who Gets Things Done with Smart, Practical Ideas for Traffic, Housing, and Growth.

 Here are some examples of the practical solutions I'll pursue:

-In the past six years, Issaquah built just 54 affordable homes.
-That's way too few.
+In six years, Issaquah built just 54 affordable homes.
+Our teachers, firefighters, and seniors are being priced out.

 As Issaquah grows, we must ensure our essential services keep pace.
 I will fight to fully support Eastside Fire & Rescue and seek out state grants to hire the police officers we need.